-The board is headed by chairman, Martin Davies, and includes trustees, Richard Adams, Sue Carter, Dr Keith Holgate, Gareth Morgan, Dr Huw Jenkins, Dr Helen Matthews, Mick McGuire, James Pepper, Elizabeth Thomas and Sian Thomas.
-Supporting the board are executive directors, Maria Timon Samra, chief executive, Deborah Ho, director of care and Jason Foster, director of finance and corporate services.
-Together they have a wide range of strategic experience in health care, clinical and corporate governance, communications, finance, fundraising and commercial activity.
+The board is headed by chairman, Martin Davies, and includes trustees, Richard Adams, Sue Carter, Dr Keith Holgate, Dr Huw Jenkins, Dr Helen Matthews, Mick McGuire, James Pepper, Elizabeth Thomas and Sian Thomas.
+Supporting the board are executive directors, Maria Timon Samra, chief executive, Deborah Ho, director of care and Jason Foster, director of finance and corporate services, Phae Jones, director of income generation.
+Together they have a wide range of strategic experience in health care, clinical and corporate governance, commercial activity, communications, finance and fundraising.

 From time to time committees of the board are also supported by co-opted members, who bring external perspective and expertise, giving added assurance to the board through their scrutiny and insight.
 This role also provides an opportunity for development as trustees.

 Martin has spent over twenty years working with major retailers and financial services companies advising on branch development planning, positioning and developing retail marketing initiatives.

 Keith was born and brought up in Cardiff.
 He went to Whitchurch Grammar School and trained as a doctor at the Welsh National School of Medicine, qualifying in 1976.
 He worked as a General Practitioner in Barry for over 36 years until he retired in 2016.